ChrstphrHll/npc_gen/students/Everen Malfoy.md

   int: 10
   str: 8
   wis: 12
-track: Exploration
-trait: Whenever I come to a new place, I collect local rumors and spread gossip.
-trait1: Scholarly
-trait2: Subjective
 year: 2
+guild: Fiesn
+partyID: 61
 ---
 # Everen Malfoy
 ---
 ### Description
 - 2nd year Halfling Fighter in Fiesn
-- curly dirty blonde hair that's hanging down to their legs, Blue eyes, and Dark Brown skin
+- curly dirty blonde hair that's hanging down to their legs, Pale Gray eyes, and Dark Brown skin
 - Is Scholarly and Subjective, and has Gratitude as their ideal

 ### Organizations